Odin-SMR/qsmr/Settings/q_fields.rst

 F_LO_NOMINAL
    A scalar value.
 Nominal value of the LO frequency.

+GA_FACTOR_NOT_OK
+   The factor with which the Marquardt-Levenberg factor is increased when not a lower cost value is obtained.
+This starts a new sub-iteration.
+This value must be > 1.

+GA_FACTOR_OK
+  The factor with which the Marquardt-Levenberg factor is decreased after a lower cost values has been reached.
+This value must be > 1.

+GA_MAX
+  Maximum value for gamma factor for the Marquardt-Levenberg method.
+The stops if this value is reached and cost value is still not decreased.
+  This value must be > 0.

+GA_START
+  Start value for gamma factor for the Marquardt-Levenberg method.
+See the L2 ATBD for a definition of the gamma factor.
+This value must be >= 0.

 PPATH_LMAX
    A scalar value.
 The maximum distance between points of the propagation path.
    See further the ARTS workspace variable with the same name.